 Alternative energy sources

-In its most basic form, mobile mapping involves a mobile device collecting data from the surroundings and sending it to a central computer where it is stored.
+In its most basic form, mobile mapping involves a mobile device collecting data from the surroundings and sending it to a central computer, where it is stored.
 In order for this process to happen without interruption, the mobile device must be constantly powered – either by an external power source or its own battery.
-This can be problematic if access to electricity or battery charging facilities are limited.
+This can be problematic if access to electricity or battery charging facilities is limited.

 One way to alleviate this problem is to use alternative energy sources, such as solar power or wind power, to charge the devices used in the mapping process.
-Solutions are already out there, for example: Ford’s model that runs primarily on solar power from panels on its roof, micro wind turbines for charging small (mobile) devices and perhaps one of the most recent and prominent inventions on the rise: solar-powered drones
+Solutions are already out there, for example: Ford’s model that runs primarily on solar power from panels on its roof, micro wind turbines for charging small (mobile) devices, and perhaps one of the most recent and prominent inventions on the rise: solar-powered drones.

 Data compression techniques

 Another way to make mobile mapping more energy efficient is to use data compression techniques to reduce the amount of information that needs to be transmitted and stored.
-For example, the USGS is already accessing LiDAR data in its own LAZ compressing format file, while research by K. Kohira and H. Masuda proposed a new point-cloud compression method for vehicle-based mobile mapping systems.
+For example, the USGS is already accessing LiDAR data in its own LAZ compressed format file, while research by K. Kohira and H. Masuda proposed a new point-cloud compression method for vehicle-based mobile mapping systems.
 Point-clouds are mapped onto 2D pixels using GPS time and the parameters of the laser scanner.
-Then, the images are encoded in the Portable Networking Graphics (PNG) format and compressed using the PNG algorithm, without deteriorating the image quality.
+Then, the images are encoded in the Portable Network Graphics (PNG) format and compressed using the PNG algorithm, without deteriorating the image quality.

 Mobile mapping software

-We can develop more efficient algorithms and software for mobile mapping that consume less processing power, such as real-time dense surface mapping and tracking systems, upgraded concepts in the robotic industry and sensor improvements for digital electronic components (more info here).
+We can develop more efficient algorithms and software for mobile mapping that consume less processing power, such as real-time dense surface mapping and tracking systems, upgraded concepts in the robotic industry, and sensor improvements for digital electronic components (more info here).
 Developments like this will make it easier to develop mobile mapping systems that require less time and energy to compute.

 Shifting patterns of mobile mapping activities